 - pitting is really evident with this grade, due to deep scarring

-- this type of acne can be extremely painful
+- this type of acne can be excruciating

 - when treating this grade of acne some do suffer psychologically, so they need to be treated with extreme care

 With grade four and five, the chances of scarring are high; this is why we refer our clients to a dermatologist; who are qualified to treat this more severe grade of acne.